 Again, I shrugged and directed them to the nearest bakery.
 At least, they wouldn’t go around telling everyone in Germany that the French had starved them.

 I know, as a Canadian, it annoys me too that businesses are closed on Sunday in France.
 But seriously, isn’t it mentioned in all guidebooks?
-This is some basic info you should get before you leave home, along with critical illness insurance information.
+This is some basic info you should get before you leave home.
 And don’t most countries around the world take a day off during the week?
 North America has a 24/7 culture, but I remember a lot of businesses were closed on Sunday as well in Latin America and even in China.

 French tourists can be strange too.
 I bumped into this family of five close to my parents’ place in Nantes.
 The parents and the kids were dressed extremely “bourgeois” (conservatively).
 The father was looking for a specific address.
 I don’t know the name of all the streets in Nantes (some are only a couple of meters long!) so I asked him if he was looking for a business, an apartment building, etc.—maybe that would ring a bell.

 “Well, it’s none of your business but I’m looking for a bookstore.”

 Hey buddy, I’m just trying to help!
 I didn’t like the tone of his voice and the fact he was annoyed with me for not being a human GPS.

 But I knew the bookstore he was looking for.

 “Oh, I see,” I replied candidly.
 “Well, it’s easy.
 It’s right past the gay district.”

 As soon as I said “gay”, the parents gasped and almost covered her kids’ ears.